Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Introduction

 \section{Introduction}

 Raman spectroscopy is a non-destructive characterization technique, where the spectra encode vibrational signatures of molecular bonds.
-This non-destructive capability enables applications spanning biomedical diagnostics, pharmaceuticals, materials identification, food quality assessment and forensic analysis.
+This non-destructive capability enables applications spanning biomedical diagnostics \cite{lin2025multi}, pharmaceuticals \cite{roggo_identification_2010}, materials identification \cite{liu2017deep} and food quality assessment \cite{chai2024novel}.
 Despite this breadth, Raman spectra are a weak scattering phenomenon, which leads to captured spectra often containing artifacts such as distortion by noise, background fluorescence, cosmic ray impacts and other environmental factors.
 These artifacts can dominate the class distinguishing features in the signal which complicates statistical learning for material identification \cite{vulchi2024artifacts}.
 Another challenge for automated identification of materials is the spectral overlap of the characteristic peaks of different components in the substance.
-Beyond additive noise, Raman spectra vary across systems and their configurations, acquisition times and strategies.
-Such heterogeneity can lead to significant distributional shifts, undermining the performance guarantees established on the test datasets when the models are deployed in the real world.
+Beyond additive noise, Raman spectra vary across systems and their configurations leading to significant distributional shifts that undermine the performance guarantees established on the test datasets when the models are deployed in the real world \cite{guo2020comparability}.
 At the same time, constructing large, labeled Raman spectroscopy datasets is costly as hardware is expensive and careful sample preparation, calibration and repeated measurements are labor intensive.
 Furthermore, annotation and assigning peaks to specific bonds or chemical groups often requires domain expertise which is often not available at scale.
 Machine Learning has therefore been increasingly adopted for material identification.
-Early works showcased the effectiveness of traditional chemometric approaches like Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA) and Support Vector Machines (SVMs).
+Early works showcased the effectiveness of traditional chemometric approaches like Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA) and Support Vector Machines (SVMs) in material classification using Raman spectra \cite{monavar2013determining} \cite{roggo_identification_2010}.
 More recent approaches leverage deep neural models, particularly one-dimensional convolutional networks \cite{liu2017deep} \cite{dong2019practical} \cite{kirchberger2020towards} and attention-based architectures \cite{liu2023classification} \cite{wang_deep_2024} \cite{koyun_ramanformer_2024} and often report substantial gains over classical baselines.
 However, most of the existing works do not compare their proposed methods against other published deep learning approaches for Raman spectra classification.
+Such comparisons are hindered by challenges in data reproducibility, dataset accessibility, and limited data-sharing frameworks \cite{coca2025artificial}.